codemeta/codemeta.github.io/content/user-guide.md

 #### Keywords

 JSON-LD has the concept of Keywords, which are properties prefaced with a `@`.
-Keywords which give instructions to the processor instead of describing relations between entities.
+Keywords give instructions to the processor instead of describing relations between entities.

 This includes: